 - The potential for storytelling in video games

 - Advice for those who want to write game narrative as a career or for their own games

 Brothers: A Tale of Two Sons

 Brent “brentalfloss” Black is a comedian, musician, and gamer.
 He first gained notoriety when he added lyrics to the title theme from Mega Man 3 and created the “With Lyrics” series on Youtube.
-He has since grown a Youtube subscriber base of nearly 300,000 and released three full-length albums which have reached the top ten in both the Bandcamp and iTunes comedy charts.
-He lives in New … Continue reading
+He has since grown a Youtube subscriber base of nearly 300,000 and released three full-length albums which have reached the top ten in both the Bandcamp and iTunes comedy charts. … Continue reading

 What can Mario Kart teach us about life?
 Quite a bit, apparently.
 Here are life lessons you can learn from Nintendo’s excellent Kart racing game.

 Today’s episode is an interview with bestselling author Chris Barton!

 Chris Barton is the author of the picture books SHARK VS. TRAIN (a New York Times and Publishers Weekly bestseller) and THE DAY-GLO BROTHERS (winner, American Library Association Sibert Honor), as well as the young adult nonfiction thriller CAN I SEE YOUR I.D.?
 TRUE STORIES OF FALSE IDENTITIES.
 His 2014 publications include picture book ATTACK!
 BOSS!
 CHEAT CODE!
 A GAMER’S ALPHABET and his YA … Continue reading

 SMART Goal with Super Mario?
 As we approach a new year, it is a great time to start thinking about our goals for 2015.
 What does Mario know about goal setting?
 Quite a bit if you pay attention to what he does in Super Mario World.

 Today’s podcast will help you succeed in 2015 with SMART Goals.